 Modalities

-I draw on a variety of evidence-based and relational approaches to support individuals and couples, tailoring our work to your unique needs and goals.
+I draw on evidence-based, relational counselling approaches for individuals and couples, tailored to your needs and goals.

 • Cognitive Behavioural Therapy